-Buried deep within a mountain of memes, gender-reveal and ice-bucket-challenge videos, irrelevant pictures of people socializing sporting, were only 2,200 emails.
+Buried deep within a mountain of memes, gender-reveal and ice-bucket-challenge videos, and irrelevant pictures of people socializing sporting were only 2,200 emails.
 With no metadata or method of sorting the mass of documents, it took considerable time to locate these emails.
 The number of emails was also suspicious, as a company the size of Remington sends around 40,000 emails each year.

 6. Colonial Pipeline Suffers Ransomware Catastrophe